Nayruden/ocd/README.txt

-OChestFill
+OChestDump v0.5
 Copyright (c) 2011 Nayruden <http://omnivr.net>

-OChestFill allows you to dump the contents of your inventory to a chest, or to dump the contents of a chest into your inventory, or to swap the contents of a chest with your inventory.
+OChestDump allows you to dump the contents of your inventory to a chest, or to dump the contents of a chest into your inventory, or to swap the contents of a chest with your inventory.